Best Pintxos in San Sebastian

 Ham croquettes| ©Cocinero Medida

-The Atari bar is located at 18 Mayor Street, in front of the Basilica of Nuestra Señora del Coro.
-It is an establishment that tries to unite the traditional cuisine with the avant-garde, achieving a unique touch.
+The Atari bar is an establishment that tries to combine traditional and avant-garde cuisine, achieving a unique touch.
 One of the great advantages of Atari is that it has a terrace, which is great if you are lucky enough to go on a sunny day.

-One of the best pintxos at Atari is one of the star recipes of Spanish cuisine: croquettes.
+One of the best pintxos of Atari is one of the star recipes of Spanish cuisine: croquettes.
 The ham croquettes at this Donostia bar will knock anyone's socks off.
 If you still have room, try the sirloin steak in red wine sauce with seasonal garnish.

-16. Txuleta bar's T-bone steak croquettes
+15. Txuleta bar's steak croquettes

 T-bone steak croquettes| ©encantadíssim